-What is VPN network: The protocols
+What is a VPN client?

 - PPTP: One of the first protocols (it’s been around since Windows 95)